Dennis H. Osborne: Life and works

 Osborne made no immediate reduction in output as he entered the 1990s and he his seventies.
 He had several two-man exhibitions in the 1990s, one at the Emer Gallery on Belfast's Great Victoria Street in 1993 with Maurice Henderson-Fry, and two in 1995, at the Ulster Arts Club Gallery with Michael Ginnett and with future president of the Royal Ulster Academy, Richard J Croft in an exhibition called The Spanish Connection at Croft's Studio Gallery in Dundrum.
 In the summer of 1998 Osborne held a solo exhibition in Dublin at Jorgensen Fine Art.
 Throughout the Nineties Osborne maintained his longstanding tradition of showing in the annual exhibitions of the Royal Ulster Academy.

 As Osborne entered the new Millennium he celebrated his sixth decade of painting in a show at Dublin's Molesworth Gallery in 2001, Osborne's second solo exhibition in four years and also his last.
-His relationship with the Royal Ulster Academy was strengthened when he was elected a Honorary Member in 2002.
+His relationship with the Royal Ulster Academy was strengthened when he was elected an Honorary Member in 2002.
 A year later Osborne received the Blackstaff Press Award of £500 for an abstract oil painting of a linen sack at the 122nd Annual Exhibition.
 In 2008 Osborne showed with Bertie Higgins, Bernie Devlin, and Wendy Reeves in the Gillen Gallery on South Street, Newtownards, in what was to be his final exhibition.